Enrise/puppeteer-cucumber/README.md

 `docker-compose run puppeteer`

-With options:
+even with options:

 `docker-compose run puppeteer --tags '@focus'`

-## Usage with Docker
+## Use with Docker

 Run your tests: